Skip to main content

 Syllabus for 6 ECTS Credits

 • Nel laboratorio della storia.
-Una guida alle fonti dell'età moderna, Carocci, Rome (only Part I and Part II)
+Una guida alle fonti dell'età moderna, Carocci, Rome (two chapters of your choice from Part Two).

 TEACHERS AND EXAM BOARD